{{r.fundCode}} {{r.fundName}} {{r.series}} {{r.assetClass}}

 New market highs are not as meaningful as some people may think.
 Often they have to do with continued growth of the economy and corporate profits.
 While there are periods of time when the economy and markets slow down, over time improvements in productivity and innovation have continued to propel markets towards new highs.
 This can generate strong long-term results for investors, as long as they stay invested.

-Here’s how you would have done if you had invested only at all-time highs in the S&P 500 Index from 1950-2019.
+Here’s how you would have done if you had invested only at all-time highs in the S&P 500 Index from 1950-2023.
 Some would consider this the “worst” possible time to invest.
-But the chart shows your returns would be close to the average return of the index for one-, three- and five-year periods:
+But the chart shows your returns would be close to the average return of the index for one, two- and three-year periods:

 Investing at all-time highs vs. all-dates